-Marketing Strategy of Air Berlin analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Air Berlin marketing mix, help the brand succeed.
+Marketing Strategy of Air Berlin analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Air Berlin marketing mix, help the brand succeed in the market.

 Air Berlin marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Air Berlin Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Air Berlin marketing strategy can be explained as follows:

 Air Berlin is a leading German airline, serving customers worldwide, specially having many destinations across Europe.
 Air Berlin’s strategy is of providing Hybrid Carrier services, i.e., taking advantages of low cost carrier and traditional full-service airlines by providing high service quality mixed with average service at low prices.
 The main target audience of the airlines are the tourists, shopping travelers, and families.
 Its fleet comprises of 11 Airbus A319, 64 Airbus A320, 6 Airbus A321, 7 Airbus A330 and 20 Bombardier Q400.
 Air Berlin offers economy class and business class services in its marketing mix for short haul, medium haul and long-haul flights.
 The services are differentiated with each other based on the duration of flight and the class of reservation booked.
 Customized services are offered in the business class while on the other hand standardized services which includes entertainment services are offered in the economy class.
 Further several arrangements have been made for people travelling with young children and expecting mothers.

 Below is the pricing strategy in Air Berlin marketing strategy: